ICT381/ict381-lab-notes/LAB_3B.md

 page.pause()      # put this in a test to open Playwright's inspector
 ```

 `codegen` is a good way to get a first draft, but read what it writes.
-It tends to pick locators from
-the markup - the middle of the table in Part 2, not the bottom.
+It tends to pick locators from the markup—the ones in the middle of the table in Part 2—rather than the recommended ones at the bottom.

 ### Part 6 recap

-1. The browser context is isolated; the database is not.
-2. Turn tracing on before you need it.
+1. Turn tracing on when you need to debug.
-3. `codegen` writes a first draft.
+2. `codegen` writes a first draft.
 You still choose the locators.

 ---